 Is it time to replace your mailbox post?
 Rain, snow, sun exposure and many other elements of nature all contribute to the wear and tear of your mailbox post.
 Eventually, you will find yourself in the market for a new mailbox post or decide to build your own.
 Now that you’ve made the decision to replace the weather worn post, what do you do next?
 Don’t dig just yet.
 Premark your project area with white paint and flags before notifying JULIE.
-Once marked, make a quick call to JULIE at 811 or 1-800-892-0123 to have your lines located for free.
-You can also enter a “locate request” now via E-Request by visiting illinois1call.com or contact a call center agent at any time.
+Once marked, contact JULIE at 811 or 1-800-892-0123 to have your lines located for free.
+You can also enter a “locate request” now via E-Request or contact a call center agent at any time.
 Call center agents are available 24/7 to process requests.
 If you choose to begin your project over the weekend, remember to notify JULIE by Wednesday at 4 p.m.
 All projects must begin within 14 days from your notification to JULIE.
 For additional information please reference our Homeowner’s Guide.

 1. BEFORE YOU DIG, KNOW WHAT’S BELOW.
 CALL JULIE.

 Whether you are installing a new mailbox post or replacing an existing mailbox post, you still need to contact JULIE.
 Utility lines could be hidden just a few inches below the original dig site which could disrupt service, cause serious harm to you or result in costly repairs and fines.
 Multiple lines may also be present at the dig site, so it is important to call or fill out an E-Request before digging.
 Your utility lines will be marked by our member utility companies with color flags or paint.
 You will know what’s below by the color of the flags or paint.